 One of the reasons to own a gun safe is of course safety.
 For example, my father was an avid gun collector.
 It was not uncommon to come to his house and see any number of handguns in plain view or sitting in glass cabinets.
-If you wanted to put your coffee cup down you would have to move his latest acquisition as his tables were cluttered with gun magazines, books, and other gun paraphernalia.
+If you wanted to put your coffee cup down, you would have to move his latest acquisition as his tables were cluttered with gun magazines, books, and other gun paraphernalia.
 But, the one event that opened my eyes to gun safety was when I was home visiting from deployment.
-I was just sitting down next to a pillow on the couch, as my father often slept after watching TV.
-I was wiggling to get comfortable and my dad warned me to be careful.
+I was sitting down next to a pillow on the couch, as my father often slept after watching TV.
+I was wiggling to get comfortable, and my dad warned me to be careful.

 I looked around and then put my hand under the pillow and found his Colt Commander.
 It was cocked, loaded, and with one round chambered.
 This made for interesting comments about turning over in one’s sleep.

-However, it also made me think that perhaps dad should be a little more careful where he was leaving his personal hand weapon.
+However, it also made me think that perhaps dad should be a little more careful where he was leaving his hand weapon.

 2. Protect Your Rights

-We all know about the 2nd Amendment of the Constitution.
-We wouldn’t belabor the point of what it actually means or not.
+We all know about the 2nd Amendment to the Constitution.
+We wouldn’t belabor the point of what it means or not.
 The Framers of the Constitution had just fought a war with a country that made owning a gun illegal to own, and they enforced it with harsh and severe punishments.
 This allowed them to control every aspect of Colonial life.
 Flash forward to Germany before the “Darkness” fell.
 Guns were confiscated just before Hitler unleashing his Program of rounding up those of non-Aryan descent and herding them like cattle into forced labor and death camps.
 Most focus on the Jews; however, any person with disabilities, skin color, religions, and foreign customs were also swept up in a wave of ethnic cleansing.